Russ Castella: Past Projects

 A remix of Lil Wayne - Prom Queen has been leaked on March 13 which was produced by Russ Castella.
 It features a melodic ballad with just piano and strings titled as "Russ Castella Piano Version".
 A more radio friendly version of the remix has been sent out to US radio stations on March 13 which is titled "Russ Castella Remix."
 It consists of the same piano melody, heavy bass, and 808s drums.

+Current Projects

+Russ Castella has retired from active music production and has transitioned to a new role as the founder of Castella Media Group, a digital marketing agency.
+The firm focuses on promoting music videos and brands across various social media platforms, including TikTok, YouTube, and Instagram.